grafana/tempo/docs/sources/tempo/configuration/_index.md

 ```

 If you are using a Helm chart, you can enable or disable usage reporting by changing the `reportingEnabled` value.
-This value is available in the the [tempo-distributed](https://github.com/grafana/helm-charts/tree/main/charts/tempo-distributed) and the [tempo](https://github.com/grafana/helm-charts/tree/main/charts/tempo) Helm charts.
+This value is available in the [tempo-distributed](https://github.com/grafana/helm-charts/tree/main/charts/tempo-distributed) and the [tempo](https://github.com/grafana/helm-charts/tree/main/charts/tempo) Helm charts.

 ```yaml
 # -- If true, Tempo will report anonymous usage data about the shape of a deployment to Grafana Labs